By Valerie Andrews

 In the months that followed, Bland became yet another example of the penalties of “driving while black,” and of a determined woman standing up for her rights.

-This is about as bad as it gets — yet this kind of escalation, one one form or another, takes place every minute.
+This is about as bad as it gets—yet this kind of escalation, in one form or another, takes place every minute.
 As I watched this tragic encounter on youtube, I wondered, Can we change our default setting so we don’t jump to conclusions and push each other’s buttons?
 How can we slow things down and lay the groundwork for respectful, egalitarian relationships?

 Good communication is essential if we are to get along in an increasingly diverse society.
 It can also help us end the every day quarrels that make our living rooms in into battle zones.
 Domestic violence is on the rise affecting 10 million people in the U.S. each year.
 Studies also show that children who grow up in abusive families tend to repeat that behavior.